How to cook cauliflower is one of my favourite recipes that can be prepared in under fifteen minutes.

 Let's face it, with out enhancement, the cauli can be rather dull.

-Growing these healthy, scrumptious vegetables is dependent on making a compost pile; it's the place where all your kitchen waste goes too unless you have a worm farm.
+Growing these healthy, scrumptious vegetables like cauliflower is dependent on making a compost pile; it's the place where all your kitchen waste goes to unless you have a worm farm.
 The definition of cutworm is something you need to be up on too.